omerfarukkkoc/IntegerForLoopParallelProgrammingOnArrays/README.md

-# integerForLoopParallelProgrammingOnArrays
+# IntegerForLoopParallelProgrammingOnArrays
-Parallel Programming on Arrays with İntegerForLoop Method - İntegerForLoop Yöntemi İle Diziler Üzerinde Paralel Programlama
+Parallel Programming on Arrays with IntegerForLoop Method